-SOC can be described in terms of such absorbing-state phase transitions.^{11,12} Here a coupling between order parameter and tuning parameter is introduced by opening the boundaries and adding a slow drive: whenever activity ceases, a new particle is added to the system, i.e., an increase in the tuning parameter.
-Large activity on the other hand leads to dissipation (particle loss) at the boundaries, i.e., a reduction of the tuning parameter.
-Such open, slowly driven systems organise themselves to the critical point of the corresponding (closed boundaries, no drive) absorbing state phase transition.
+nearest-neighbour sites when a local density threshold is exceeded.
+The global effect of these rules is a phase transition at a critical value of the global particle density between a quiescent phase (where the system eventually settles into a stable configuration) and an active phase (where stable configurations are inaccessible).
+The tuning parameter is the particle density and the order parameter is identified as the density of active sites11.
+SOC can be described in terms of such absorbing-state phase transitions^{11,12}.
+Here a coupling between order parameter and tuning parameter is introduced by opening the boundaries and adding a slow drive: whenever activity ceases, a new particle is added to the system, that is, an increase in the tuning parameter.
+On the other hand, large activity leads to dissipation (particle loss) at the boundaries, that is, a reduction of the tuning parameter.
+Such open, slowly driven systems organize themselves to the critical point of the corresponding (closed boundaries, no drive) absorbing-state phase transition.
 The scale-free avalanche size distributions in SOC models result from the proximity of the system to a critical point.
 Physical SOC systems are typically investigated at criticality.
-This prohibits the characterisation of physical SOC systems in terms of exponents defined in the approach to criticality.
-Also in-silico studies of the equivalence of absorbing-state and SOC models13 are still rare, and fundamental questions remain open14.
+This prohibits the characterization of physical SOC systems in terms of exponents defined in the approach to criticality.
+Also in silico studies of the equivalence of absorbing-state and SOC models13 are still rare, and fundamental questions remain open14.

 From the meteorological perspective, our conjecture is motivated as follows.
 Atmospheric convection has long been viewed in terms of a slow drive (surface heating and evaporation) and fast dissipation/loss processes (of buoyancy and rainwater) in precipitating convection.
 Surface heating and evaporation drive turbulent mixing that maintains a moist atmospheric boundary layer.
-Combined with radiative cooling, conditional instability is created-while sub-saturated air remains stable, saturated condensing plumes can rise through the full depth of the tropical troposphere.
-The fast dissipation by moist convection prevents the troposphere from deviating strongly from marginal stability.
-Although observational tests of this approximate QE state of the tropical troposphere have limited precision, it forms the basis of most convective parametrisations in large scale models and much tropical dynamical theory.
+Combined with radiative cooling, conditional instability is created.
+Whereas sub-saturated air remains stable, saturated condensing plumes can rise through the full depth of the tropical troposphere.
+The fast dissipation by moist convection prevents the troposphere from deviating strongly from marginal stability15.
+Although observational tests of this approximate quasi-equilibrium (QE) state of the tropical troposphere have limited precision, it forms the basis of most convective parametrizations in large-scale models16 and much tropical dynamical theory^{17,18}.
 Taking large-scale flows into account modifies the process in space and time but does not change it fundamentally.
 This perspective suggests that a critical point in the water vapour would act as an attractor.
-Indeed this is basically the convective QE postulate.4
+Indeed this is basically the convective QE postulate4.

-The critical value w_c depends, e.g., on atmospheric temperature, but for present purposes this translates well enough into a critical amount of water vapour for a given climatic region within the tropics.
+The critical value w_c depends, for example, on atmospheric temperature, but for present purposes this translates well enough into a critical amount of water vapour for a given climatic region within the tropics.
 Regions here are defined by longitude ranges given in the caption of Fig. 1 corresponding to major ocean basins, for oceanic grid-points within 20S-20N.
-Data are collected at 0.25 degree latitude-longitude resolution and effectively as snapshots in time.
+Data are collected at 0.25° latitude-longitude resolution and are effectively snapshots in time.
 The observable w captures vertically integrated, or column, water vapour (given as liquid-water-equivalent volume per area, in mm).
-In the following, $\langle \rangle$ refers to an average conditioned on water vapour over all observations in a given region over the investigated five-year period.
+In the following, $\langle \rangle$ refers to an average conditioned on water vapour over all observations in a given region over the investigated 5-year period.